- Should Parents Help with Homework? Advantages & Disadvantages

 60% of parents today think that their kids receive a fair amount of homework.
 More study & practice makes students better understand points included in their lessons.
 However, some school & college children do not feel okay with the after-class assignments they get.
 The time they spend learning leaves them without other important activities.
 Parental involvement in homework is what can help a child to understand specific concepts better.
 Thanks to work in a team, a child develops critical skills faster.
 There are always two sides of the coin.
 While some tutors support the idea of doing homework with your parent or friends, others believe that it prevents kids from being independent and researching the issue in-depth.
 So, should parents help with homework?
-In this post, we will find out whether parents must take an active part in the process of learning or not and where to get help with homework.
+In this post, we will find out whether parents must take an active part in the process of learning or not and where to get online homework help.

 The Proper Amount of Homework

-The primary question is how much after-class tasks is too much.
+The primary question is how much homework is too much.
 Experts in the field of college education recommend assigning tasks that will take no more than 2,5 hours per day.
 While in elementary school no homework is recommended at all, the amount increases with every new academic level.
 College students spend 2-3 hours on their homework assignments.
 As many of them live on campus, they cannot ask their parents to help.

 Middle & high school students may lack independence and critical skills, and these groups of kids are the ones who require some assistance with their tasks.
 They miss the point that their parents are not Jacks of all trades.
 While some adults specialize in healthcare & nursing, others may have no higher education at all and remain unemployed without any experience.